verdexhq/verdex-mcp/README.md

 | A11y tree only | 1,000-3,000 | Limited to interactive elements |
 | **Verdex exploration** | **100-1,000 per call** | **Surgical, on-demand** |

-**Verdict**: Verdex uses ~10-50x fewer tokens while providing richer structural context.
+**Verdict**: Verdex uses ~10-50x fewer tokens than DOM dumps while providing richer structural context than an a11y tree only view.

 ---